 If you are enrolled in GUL up to the maximum coverage amount - the lesser of 10 times your benefits eligible pay or \$5 million - you are not eligible to increase GUL coverage.
-You can convert your Basic Life and AD&D benefits into individual policies.
-Refer to "Continuing Basic Life and Basic AD&D on an Individual Basis" on page 271.
+You can continue your Basic Life coverage on an individual basis.
+Refer to "Continuing Basic Life and Basic AD&D on an Individual Basis" on page 265.